-The third bi-annual GLU conference will be held at George Mason University in Fairfax, VA, in August 2019.
+The third bi-annual GLU conference will be held at George Mason University in Fairfax, VA, in August 2020.
 Details to be announced.
+(Note that the date has been updated!)

 GLU will hosted a session at the Joint Mathematics Meeting on "Geometry Labs United: Research, Visualization, and Outreach".
 The session featured talks by representatives of each lab, as well as a panel on starting and running a lab.
 Slides from the presentations are available below.